 We used Santa Claus this year but you could use any of these cute handprint art ideas and put that on the front really, it could be made year round!

 This is what you’ll need to make this Santa handprint craft

 - Large mason jars – like these

 - Tea candles – these flameless ones are best

-Regular tea lights like this are okay but I found the flameless ones are easier so that kids can “light” them too.
+Regular tea lights like this are okay for this Christmas craft but I found the flameless ones are easier.
+That way kids can “light” them too.

 I am a former teacher so I love creating cheap crafts for kids.